List of The Sopranos characters: Patsy Parisi

 Pasquale "Patsy" Parisi is played by Dan Grimaldi.
 Patsy is a soldier in Tony Soprano's crew, and is often seen calculating the group's finances in the Bada Bing or Satriale's offices.
 He and Burt Gervasi run the North Ward Emergency Merchants Protective Cooperative: an extortion racket hitting storeowners in parts of Newark.

 Patsy had an identical twin brother, Phillip "Philly Spoons" Parisi (also played by Dan Grimaldi), who had a hit taken out on him by Tony, and was killed by Soprano soldier Gigi Cestone.
 Patsy was born March 4, 1950, 11 minutes before his brother Phillip in Bloomfield, New Jersey.
 At the time, Philly was acting capo of Junior Soprano's crew and Patsy was a member.
 Patsy never had concrete evidence about his brother's murder, but it occurred soon after a brief and bloody war between Junior and Tony, and Philly was known to be talking about Tony's actions.

 It was this killing that prompted Tony to move Patsy to keep an eye on him.
 Patsy took the killing very hard, which brought on a problem with alcoholism.
 In 2000, a drunken Patsy was observed by Federal Bureau of Investigation agents outside the Soprano family home leveling a gun at Tony through his window.
 He reconsidered though, and only urinated in the Sopranos' pool.
-Patsy also openly vented his feelings of loss to the Soprano crew in front of the men responsible for his brother's death, Gigi and Tony, at a dinner in the back of Satriale's.
+Patsy also openly vented his feelings of loss to the Soprano crew in front of the men responsible for his brother's death, Gigi and Tony, at a lunch in the back of Satriale's.
 He eventually put his grief behind him.
 Patsy still has questionable loyalties.

 When Patsy's then capo Paulie Gualtieri was imprisoned in 2002, Tony promoted Christopher Moltisanti to acting captain over Patsy.
 Patsy did not take this well, eventually getting into a fight with Christopher.
 When Paulie was released and promoted to underboss, Christopher was made capo permanently.
 In the penultimate episode "The Blue Comet", Patsy is nearly killed by two men sent to murder Silvio Dante.
 Patsy manages to hold them off, but Silvio is badly wounded and put into a coma, while Patsy runs into the woods fleeing for his life.
-Patsy later celebrates his son's engagement to Meadow Soprano with Tony and his family.
+Patsy later celebrates his son's looming engagement to Meadow Soprano with Tony and his family.

+In a deleted scene from Season 2 where it is revealed that Philly Parisi is Junior Soprano's godson, it is mentioned that he (and, thus, Patsy) is Tony's maternal cousin.